krzentner/language-world/data/text-davinci-003/basic_md/handle-pull-side-1.md

-    - When the robot's gripper is not vertically aligned with handle and the robot's gripper is below handle, the robot should move gripper to the side of handle.
+    - When the robot's gripper is not near the handle and the robot's gripper is not forward aligned with the handle, the robot should move gripper to left of handle.
-    - When the robot's gripper is near handle, the robot should pull handle up.
+    - When the robot's gripper is near the handle, the robot should pull up the handle.
-    - When the robot's gripper is close to the edge of the handle, the robot should pull harder.
+    - When the robot's gripper is in front of the handle, the robot should push up on the handle harder.